 To stand out and create a compelling offer every single time, use these six time-tested ways to write a persuasive product page that converts prospects to buyers in the first few seconds.

-Focus on the Benefits, not on the Features
+Focus on the benefits, not on the Features

 We know that your business exists to solve a problem.
 And that’s the exact reason there is a demand for what you provide.
 However, if the product page is all about the product features rather than how it can benefit the customer, that’s where you lose vital seconds in making them stick around.

-For example, if your product is a hair color, then you might fill the entire page with fancy features.
+For example, if your product is a hair color, you might fill the entire page with fancy features.
 But if it does not mention how the elements can help the customer, it won’t attract the reader’s attention in the first few seconds.
-Most likely, they will jump onto the next best option that’s available at that very minute.
+Most likely, they will jump onto the next best option available at that very minute.

 Address Immediate Buyer Concerns